wp-plugins/bepro-listings/readme.txt

 	* Paid Listings - Use our s2member or PMPro addons to charge users for listing on your website
 	* Store Finder - List your store or shop branches including, location and contact details
-	* Directory - Employee, staff, members, pets, car, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of directory listings site
+	* **Directory** - Employee, staff, members, pets, car, Business, Job Search, Fleet Tracking, Job Board, or any other type of directory listings site
+	* **Classifieds** - Sell ad space or use the system like a **bullitin board**
 	* Products & Services - List them yourself or allow members to list products and/or services e.g. product catalogue
 	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish
 	* Image website - Artists are using the new features to categorize, manage, and showcase their work
-	* Video Listings - Feature videos from sites like youtube and uploaded to your server.
+	* **Video Listings** - Feature videos from sites like youtube and uploaded to your server.
 	* Podcast & Music - List and categorize all of your audio files including mp3 and wav
 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website
-	* Portfolio - Feature your work in various ways, allowing users to view various details and comment.
+	* **Portfolio** - Feature your work in various ways, allowing users to view various details and comment.
-	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
+	* **Real Estate** - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a BePro Listings Realestate addon

 = KEY FEATURES =
 Our BePro Software Team is constantly developing new features for this plugin.
 The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with diverse content.
 The following features are included with the plugin: